AGL-web-applications/webapp-samples/README.md

 [webOS Open Source Edition](http://www.webosose.org/).

 WAM is available in AGL, starting in the Flounder 6.0.5 and Guppy 7.0.0 releases.
-Images must be built with the `agl-html5-framework` feature enabled.
+Images must be built with the `agl-demo` feature enabled and build `agl-ivi-demo-platform-html5`.

 ## Building

-Run `make package` to package the apps in the format required by AGL.
-Then, copy them to your board and install with `afm-util add
+*This requires the changes from AGL Marlin*

-$package.wgt`.
+Copy any of the applications to /usr/lib/wam_apps/APPID (being APPID the id of the application).
+Then add to /usr/share/applications a `.desktop` file to launch it.

-For integration with AGL Yocto layers, the aglwrt bbclass can be used to run the proper target and copy the generated files to the image.
+See the examples in `meta-agl-demo` recipes.

 ## Adding new demos

-Just add the application files in a new directory, provide a `config.xml` file and modify the Makefile to add your application to the `APP_LIST`.
+Just add the application files in a new directory, including an `appinfo.json` manifest file.